ericdSG/python-package/README.md

 ## Recommendations

 - Have a _**concise**_ section in your README with copy/paste steps for:
-  1. Installation (submodule initialization, conda env, pip package install)
+  1. Installation - submodule initialization, conda environment setup, pip package install
-  2. Basic usage (a minimal working example of how to get your code running)
+  2. Basic usage - a minimal working example of how to get your code running
-- Have a single top-level `data/` directory that contains only and all the data for your project (i.e. no processing scripts).
+- Have a single top-level `data/` directory that contains only and all the input/output data for your project (i.e. no processing scripts).
 Don't forget to add `data/` to `.gitignore`!
-- The same principle holds for other kinds of content, such as experiment runs.
+- The principle holds for other kinds of content, such as experiment runs.